Located 50km west of Cajueiro project within the Alta Floresta Belt – 82,000 hectare land package

 The Apiacás project comprises a package of properties covering seven main target areas which constitute the Apiacas district, which was the largest placer gold camp in the Alta Floresta Belt during the gold rush of the 1980’s.
 An estimated 1Moz of placer gold has been extracted from the Apiacas district, most of which came from the Mutum target.

-There has been no previous drilling.
 Wide-spaced trenching over prospective structures along a two km trend, adjacent historic garimpeiro workings, has achieved some promising results, including 9m @ 9.44 g/t gold, and 9m @ 4.5 g/t gold.

 Apiacas district claim map showing Altamira’s claims and location of key targets including Mutum target

 The Mutum target area is estimated to have produced at least 90% of the estimated 1Moz of the placer gold produced from the Apiacás district.
 Unlike the other known targets at Apiacás, the Mutum target is characterised by widespread quartz-sericite-pyrite alteration of granitic rocks with minor quartz which extends over at least 4 square kilometres.
 Artisanal mining of this altered material has taken place at several places suggesting that the altered and pyritized rocks contain gold.
-This suggests that a large disseminated gold deposit may be present at Mutum.
+This suggests that a large disseminated gold system may be present at Mutum.